Battlefield Hardline and Dragon Age: Inquisition delayed

 It’s that time of year again—the time when many of the big Q3 video game release dates inevitably shift into the following year because teams need more time, or the competition looks too fierce.
 Electronic Arts says it’s the former with Battlefield Hardline, the cops-and-robbers spinoff of the shooter series that will now launch in 2015 instead of this October.

 In a blog post on the matter, Karl Magnus Troedsson of Battlefield series creator DICE—which is working in tandem with new lead developer Visceral Games—says that the delay will allow the teams to implement new ideas pulled from the community following the recent multiplayer beta test, as well as flesh out the single-player story content and focus on online stability.

 And it’s not the only big EA game to slide down the calendar, but luckily, the slip isn’t nearly as severe with Dragon Age: Inquisition.
-The BioWare-developed role-playing epic will now launch on 21 November in Europe, about six weeks after the previously set date.
+The BioWare-developed role-playing epic will launch on 21 November in Europe, about six weeks after the previously set date, and in Asia after.

 READ MORE: Battlefield Hardline: First Play preview

 Watch LG’s 18in rollable OLED screen folded up

 Just a couple weeks back, we heard about LG’s amazing super-flexible display—an 18in OLED screen running at 1200 x 810 that can be rolled into a tube with a diameter of 3cm.
 Now you can see the screen getting rolled in this rather dark, but still effective clip.
 Now it’s real!

 As commenters have so helpfully pointed out, the display has some stuck pixels around the edges, but consider that this is prototype, not-consumer-ready tech.
 It’ll only get more reliable and surely much crisper as it’s developed further before we can actually get anywhere near it.